 - Hallucinations (Your dog may bark or growl at nothing, bite at the air or behave fearfully for no apparent reason)

-Generalised seizures occur within both sides of your dog's brain and may begin as a focal seizure then evolve into a generalised seizure.
-Typically dog's that are experiencing a generalised seizure will lose consciousness (urination and defecation can occur).
+Generalized seizures occur within both sides of your dog's brain and may begin as a focal seizure then evolve into a generalized seizure.
+Typically dogs that are experiencing a generalized seizure will lose consciousness (urination and defecation can occur).

 Types of Generalised Seizures in Dogs & Their Symptoms

 These seizures are characterized by movement on both sides of the body and fall into 5 categories:

 - Tonic: Muscle contraction or stiffening that can last from seconds to minutes

 - Clonic: Involuntary rapid and rhythmic jerking or muscle contractions

 - Tonic-Clonic: Tonic phase followed immediately by a clonic phase

 - Myoclonic: Sporadic jerks or movements typically on both sides of the body